webplatform/docs/guides/the_basics_of_html/index.md

 appear in a paragraph of text.
 Some common inline elements include hypertext links, highlighted words or phrases and short quotations.

-Note: HTML5 redefines the element categories in HTML5: see [http://www.whatwg.org/specs/web-apps/current-work/complete/section-index.html#element-content-categories Element content categories].
+Note: HTML5 redefines the element categories in HTML: see [http://www.whatwg.org/specs/web-apps/current-work/complete/section-index.html#element-content-categories Element content categories].
 While these definitions are more accurate and less ambiguous than the ones that went before, they are a lot more complicated to understand than "block" and "inline".
 We will therefore stick with these throughout this course.

 == Character references ==